Terms of Service

 Users participate in transactions as one of two roles:

-- Sender: The party funding the transaction.
-The Sender authorizes the funds to be held by Stripe and approves milestone deliveries (or sets up auto-release on a Release Date)
+• Sender: The party funding the transaction.
+The Sender authorises the funds to be held by Stripe and approves milestone deliveries (or sets up auto-release on a Release Date)

 Users can act as both sender and beneficiary across different transactions.
 Both parties must approve transactions before they become active.